Black Comedy (play): Reception

+The White Liars

-The White LiarsBlack Comedy is often performed with another Peter Shaffer one-act, The White Liars, to form the double-bill of The White Liars and Black Comedy.
+Black Comedy is often performed with another Peter Shaffer one-act, The White Liars, to form the double-bill of The White Liars and Black Comedy.
 The two plays are published together.
 The White Liars was first performed in 1967 under the title White Lies, with the original Broadway production of Black Comedy.
 It was billed as a "curtain-raiser" to Black Comedy.
 Peter Shaffer retitled the play for subsequent productions.The White Liars is shorter than Black Comedy.
 It concerns a down-on-her-luck fortune teller living in a decaying seaside resort, and the two young men – Tom, the lead singer in a rock band, and Frank, his business manager – who consult her.
 It is more serious than its farcical companion piece.